zachmccabe/zachmccabe.github.io/about.md

 ## Where I work

 Currently I'm just down the road from DFW Airport in Texas.
 My clients and friends are worldwide.

-### Remote work

-I have experience collaborating with small teams across 12 timezones. 📮 When I moved away after 2nd grade, my friend Brad updated me on the summer's adventures via cassette tape recordings he made and sent in the mail.
-That left a mark.
-I'm always working to improve my [communications skills](https://www.zachmccabe.com/just_ask.html) and toolkit.

 ### Where I have experience

 North America and East Asia are where I have the most experience.
+  + Collaborated on remote projects across 12 timezones.

-  + I began my career working as a [photographer](https://www.zachmccabe.com/postcard.html) for clients in the PRC and HK.
+  + Began my career working as a [photographer](https://www.zachmccabe.com/postcard.html) for clients in the PRC and HK.
-  + I grew up in the US, China and Japan.
+  + Grew up in the US, China and Japan.

 Because life is deliciously weird, I've had the privilege of contributing to projects in some of the world's biggest cities, in the backcountry and a few places in between.
+I'm always working to improve my [communications skills](https://www.zachmccabe.com/just_ask.html) and toolkit.